-With a sound completely different from their seniors, Marginal#4 and Lagrange Point, Unicorn Jr. have a sound more fit for the dancefloor, where guitars have almost no place in and the synths reign undisputed.
-With a sound fit to appeal to the younger masses, do Unicorn Jr. have what it’s needed to make it to the heights Mg#4 and LP have reached?
+With a sound completely different from their seniors, Unicorn Jr. has a sound fitter for the dancefloor, where guitars have almost no place and the synths reign undisputed.

 01.PANDORA BOX 02.ワガハイはネコである!!!
 03.MIS(S)LEAD 04.Q 05.PANDORA BOX -off vocal- 06.ワガハイはネコである!!! -off vocal- 07.MIS(S)LEAD -off vocal- 08.Q -off vocal-